streamnative/kop/docs/kop.md

 ## Set configuration for KoP

-After you copy the .nar file to your Pulsar `/protocols` directory, you need to configure the Pulsar broker to run the KoP protocol handler as a plugin by adding configurations in Pulsar configuration file `broker.conf` or `standalone.conf`.
+After you copy the .nar file to your Pulsar `/protocols` directory, you need to configure the Pulsar broker to run the KoP protocol handler as a plugin by adding configurations in the Pulsar configuration file `broker.conf` or `standalone.conf`.

 1. Set the configuration of the KoP protocol handler in `broker.conf` or `standalone.conf` file.